alexandrecuer/smartgrid/index.md

-To operate the datasets with python :
+A pip package is available to operate the datasets with python.
+To install it :

 ```
 python3 -m pip install --upgrade PyFina